YunoHost/doc/pages/06.contribute/10.packaging_apps/10.manifest/docs.md

   - `help.en` is an optional additional message to provide further info about this question
   - `type` is the type of question, in this case `string`
   - in this example, we don't want a free user input but choosing between `cat`, `dog` or `both` (with proper human-readable versions of these choices)
-  - this will later automatically create a yunohost app setting named `prefered_pet`
+  - this will later automatically create a YunoHost app setting named `prefered_pet`
   - .. and in the bash install script, the bash variable will automatically be available `$prefered_pet` with the chosen value

 ### Regarding install question types